eBook for adult siblings

 ‘Self-care for siblings’ has been written by Sibs for adult siblings in the UK who have grown up with a brother or sister who has a lifelong disability.

-Types of lifelong disabilities might include spina bifida, cerebral palsy, mild/moderate/severe or profound and multiple learning disabilities, Down Syndrome, Williams Syndrome, Autism Spectrum Disorder, Asperger Syndrome, Rett Syndrome, a Syndrome Without A Name (SWAN), genetic disorders, Cri du Chat Syndrome, a life-limiting condition, Fragile X syndrome, Tuberous Sclerosis and any other lifelong physical or learning disability.
+Types of lifelong disabilities might include spina bifida, cerebral palsy, mild/moderate/severe or profound and multiple learning disabilities, Down Syndrome, Williams Syndrome, Apert Syndrome, Cornelia de Lange Syndrome, Autism Spectrum Disorder, Asperger Syndrome, Rett Syndrome, Mucopolysaccharide (MPS) diseases, Fabry disease and related diseases, a Syndrome Without A Name (SWAN), genetic disorders, Cri du Chat Syndrome, a life-limiting condition, Fragile X syndrome, Tuberous Sclerosis and any other lifelong physical or learning disability.

 How can this eBook help me?